 Fast forward five years to 2019: specialty coffee roasters began competing in coffee competitions with coffee from Myanmar; Burmese youth are involved and enthusiastic about coffee production; the Myanmar Coffee Association (MCA) hosts an annual specialty-coffee competition in Yangon; and there are at least five dry mills throughout the country.
 Annual total coffee production is estimated at around 3,500-4,000 metric tons (MT) (although official estimates are closer to 7,500 MT), with 400-500 MT being exported to USA, Canada, UK, France, Singapore, Australia, Russia, South Korea, and elsewhere.
 Internal consumption is estimated at another 400-500 MT, with the bulk of the remaining coffee being sold to Thailand.

-Mandalay and Shan State produce the majority of the coffee in Myanmar.
+Mandalay and Shan State produce the majority of the coffee in Myanmar, but recently other regions (Chin State and Kachin State) have also started growing coffee.
 In Mandalay, most of the farmers own large estates, and produce washed coffee.
-Shan State producers are almost exclusively smallholders, most of whom own less than a hectare of land, and produce natural process coffees.
-Only about 60% of the coffee is exported, and it primarily goes to China, South Korea, Malaysia, and Japan.
+Shan State producers are almost exclusively smallholders, most of whom own less than a hectare of land.

 There are a few articles right here on the Atlas website with some detailed information about Myanmar coffee, including reports of Atlas’ visits.
 The map below also includes locations of many of the communities producing coffee, along with useful statistics for each group.